estatewatch/estatewatch.github.io/content/blog/LondonAffordableRent.md

 ---
-title: Mayor to close loophole on replacement social rented housing
+title: Mayor to close loophole on replacement social housing
 description: Long established loophole to be finally closed
 date: 2025-06-17
 ---
 ![Unaffordable rent image](../estates/src/images/unaffordablerent.png)

-The [current London Plan](https://www.london.gov.uk/sites/default/files/the_london_plan_2021.pdf) contains a loophole that allows redevelopment of estates to reprovide social rented housing only where a former tenant has exercised a right to return:
+The [current London Plan](https://www.london.gov.uk/sites/default/files/the_london_plan_2021.pdf) contains a loophole that allows estate redevelopments to reprovide social rented housing only where a former tenant has exercised a right to return:

 ![Extract from London Plan](../estates/src/images/londonplanlar.png)

-The remainder can be provided as a tenure that the Mayor calls 'London Affordable Rent', which was an affordable housing tenure that Mayor himself introduced in 2017 and which was supposed to be capped at 'benchmarks' published every year by the GLA:
+The remainder can be provided as a tenure that the Mayor calls 'London Affordable Rent', which was an affordable housing tenure that the Mayor introduced in 2017 and supposed to be set according to 'benchmarks' published every year by the GLA:

 ![Lar benchmarks](../estates/src/images/larbenchmarks.png)